 While many New Hampshire-born men and women have achieved greatness, only one has attained the pinnacle of political leadership.
-From 1853 -1857, Franklin Pierce proudly served as the 14th President of the United States.
+From 1853 - 1857, Franklin Pierce proudly served as the 14th President of the United States.

 More than a century later, a visionary group set out to charter a college uniquely dedicated to preparing future leaders.
 The name for such an institution was clear to all - Franklin Pierce.
-The College was chartered by the State Legislature on November 14, 1962.
+The State Legislature chartered the College on November 14, 1962.

-Franklin Pierce University was founded by Frank S. DiPietro who also served as the first president of the institution.
+Frank S. DiPietro who also served as the first president of the institution founded Franklin Pierce University.
 Originally located in the center of the town of Rindge, the school began by sharing the town's library and study facilities.
 In the institution's founding year, Frank DiPietro also bought the hilltop estate overlooking Pearly Pond where the University's main undergraduate campus is located today.